 - Or, you’re talking to the wrong target market all together.

 If you’re not sure which situation might apply to you, then I recommend determining your marketing effectiveness and marketing efficiency.
 These are revenue engine metrics that you should be monitoring weekly.
-Look at the full version of the Revenue Engine Performance Report to get a better idea of the marketing metrics you should be monitoring.
-Contact DE, Inc. if you need assistance with these calculations.
-Someone will be happy to assist you.
+Contact BGS for a look at the full version of the Revenue Engine Performance Report to get a better idea of the marketing metrics you should be monitoring.
+BGS can assist with these calculations and is happy to assist you.

 Cutting Expenses to Fix Profitability

-Solving the expense side of the profitability equation is easy.
-That’s why most small business owners and entrepreneurs start here.
-The problem is if you do this first without understanding the revenue side of the equation you run the risk of cutting the wrong expense and making your profitability problem even worse.
+Solving the expense side of the profitability equation is easy, which is why most small business owners and entrepreneurs start here.
+But, the problem is if you do this first without understanding the revenue side of the equation you run the risk of cutting the wrong expense and making your profitability problem even worse.
 The post “Are Your Sales Down Because of Poor Decision Made Months Ago?” gives a good example of this situation

 I recommend addressing expense problems by first assessing where you are overall like I showed you earlier.